Topic-Specific Classifiers are Better Relevance Judges than Prompted LLMs: Abstract

 \section{Abstract}

-The unjudged document problem, where pooled test collections have incomplete relevance judgments for evaluating new retrieval systems, is a key obstacle to the reusability of test collections in information retrieval.
-While the de facto standard to deal with the problem is to treat unjudged documents as non-relevant, many alternatives have been proposed, including the use of large language models~(LLMs) as a relevance judge (LLM-as-a-judge).
-However, this has been criticized as circular, since the same LLM can be used as a judge and as a ranker at the same time.
+The unjudged document problem, where systems that did not contribute to the original judgement pool may retrieve documents without a relevance judgement, is a key obstacle to the reuseability of test collections in information retrieval.
+While the de facto standard to deal with the problem is to treat unjudged documents as non-relevant, many alternatives have been proposed, such as the use of large language models~(LLMs) as a relevance judge (LLM-as-a-judge).
+However, this has been criticized, among other things, as circular, since the same LLM can be used as the ranker and the judge.
 We propose to train topic-specific relevance classifiers instead: By finetuning monoT5 with independent LoRA weight adaptation on the judgments of a single assessor for a single topic's pool, we align it to that assessor's notion of relevance for the topic.
-The system rankings obtained through our classifier's relevance judgments achieve a Spearmans'~$\rho$ correlation of~$>0.95$ with ground truth system rankings.
+The system rankings obtained through our classifier's relevance judgments achieve a Spearmans'~$\rho$ correlation of~$>0.94$ with ground truth system rankings.
 As little as 128~initial human judgments per topic suffice to improve the comparability of models, compared to treating unjudged documents as non-relevant, while achieving more reliability than existing LLM-as-a-judge approaches.
-Topic-specific relevance classifiers thus are a lightweight and straightforward way to tackle the unjudged document problem, while maintaining human judgments as the gold standard for retrieval evaluation.
-Code, models, and data are made openly available.\footnote{\url{https://github.com/lgienapp/ecir26-topic-adapters-as-judges}}
+Topic-specific relevance classifiers are thus a lightweight and straightforward way to tackle the unjudged document problem, while maintaining human judgments as the gold standard for retrieval evaluation.
+Code, models, and data are made openly available.\footnote{\url{https://github.com/webis-de/conf26-topic-adapters-as-judges}}